 The Druze people are committed to loyally serving whatever country they are in, and so those who live in Israel willingly sign up to serve in the army and help to protect their nation.
 They are known for being trustworthy soldiers with a reputation of integrity and excellence, and often end up in high positions.
 Their willingness to support and contribute to Israeli society has won them appreciation within Israel.

-However, this loyalty to their country of residence has led to complicated troubles as Druze villages in Syria are separated from their brothers and sisters over the border in the Golan Heights of Israel.
-As the civil war rages on in Syria, the Druze community there has been increasingly under threat, and the Druze in Israel have been urging their government to take action to protect those just over the border.
-Israel is less eager to get drawn into fighting in Syria, but the tension and pressure to act is mounting.
-The Druze who have faithfully served in protecting many Jewish lives are now asking Israel to return the favour, and defend their relatives who are being persecuted literally in shouting distance – a few hundred meters away in Syria.
-When praying for this situation, we realised that although the military dilemmas are very complex, we can certainly pray for the salvation of each and every Druze person both in Israel as well those under threat in Syria.
+However, this loyalty to their country of residence has led to complicated troubles as Druze villages in Syria and Lebanon are separated from their brothers and sisters over the border in the Golan Heights of Israel.
+As the war rages on, the Druze communities there have been increasingly under threat.
+Both Israel and Lebanon want to avoid a full blown war, but the tension and pressure to act is mounting as Hezbollah continues with constant aggression on the northern border.
+When praying for this situation, we realized that although the military dilemmas are very complex, we can certainly pray for the salvation of each and every Druze person both in Israel as well those under threat in Syria.
 Through our prayers, Yeshua can enter into the Druze villages, even into homes, and he can minister in situations that seem out of our reach in the natural.

 What do the Druze believe?